 For decades, cartoons, movies, picture books and alike have circulated the image of cats lapping at a dish of milk.
-Since most cats also appear to like milk, people often assume it's totally fine to give the pets milk.
+Since most cats also appear to like milk, people often assume it's totally fine to give the pet milk.
 Hence, when your furball expresses special interest at your chocolate milk, you are willing to let it take a sip.
-But being a novice pet owner, you likely have worries: Can cats drink chocolate milk?
+But being a novice pet owner, you likely have worried: Can cats drink chocolate milk?
 In fact, is it even a good idea to give cats any kind of milk?
 What may happen if cats consume large amounts of milk?

 Wish to hear what experts have to say about the issue of cats drinking milk?
 If that happens to be the case then you have come to the right place.

 Cats And Milk: They Simply Don't Mix Very Well

 So can cats drink chocolate milk, strawberry milk, vanilla milk,...?
 It depends but the majority of vets recommend that you refrain from giving your pet milk regardless of the flavor.

 Generally speaking, kittens receive nutrients through the milk of their mother for about 6 – 8 weeks after birth.
 Once that period passes, the pets shall move on to solid foods which means milk no longer plays the dominant role in the daily diet.
 As a result, the felines lose the ability to process sugar found in milk because they don't need it.
 Over time, the production of lactase – the enzyme that is in charge of the break down of lactose in milk – just comes to a halt.
 That is why most cats on the planet eventually become lactose intolerant as they grow.

 What happens if people allow their cats to drink milk?
 In the unusual case, expect diarrhea, vomiting and so on.
 That being said, different cats tend to have different constitutions so several pets could tolerate milk better than the rest.